JadeHendricks/htmlcss-the-moviedb/README.md

 # The Movie DBv2
 A site built through [The MovieDB API](https://www.themoviedb.org/), showing all the latest, most popular and upcoming movies through a lovely colourful UI.
 See all the actors, trailers, reviews and Similar movies all in one spot.
-Not seeing what you're looking for?
-Give the search a try!
+Grab the styles, get access to the API and have fun :)

 ## Version 2
 A remake of the old site [The Movie DBv1](https://github.com/JadeHendricks/movie-db).
 Now focusing on better and more professional UI.